 - 1/3 cup red and green sprinkles

-- In a medium bowl, blend together with a mixer, cream cheese, yogurt, and butter until light and fluffy.
-Add in powdered sugar, flour, and vanilla.
+In a medium bowl add the cream cheese, yogurt, and butter and then blend together with a hand mixer until light and fluffy.
+Add in 1/4 cup powdered sugar, flour, and vanilla.
 Blend again until well incorporated.
+Taste and add in more powdered sugar if you want a sweeter dip.

 Recipe adapted from: Dinner at the Zoo